CarrieWFF/FedSheafHN/README.md

 ## Reference
 Our code is developed based on the following repo:

-The neural sheaf model is from: [neural-sheaf-diffusion](https://github.com/twitter-research/neural-sheaf-diffusion/tree/master).
+The sheaf diffusion model is from: [neural-sheaf-diffusion](https://github.com/twitter-research/neural-sheaf-diffusion/tree/master).

 The data generator is from: [FED-PUB](https://github.com/JinheonBaek/FED-PUB).